Guidelines for Preparation and Registration of the Ph.D. Thesis Defense

 - Committee must conform to the guidelines set by the Vice Provost for Research and Graduate Affairs Office.11

 11. The Committee consists of four people including the advisor and an outside member.
 The outside committee member is defined as a tenure-track faculty member who is from outside of the primary department of the advisor and co-advisor for Neuroscience track students.
 For NBA track students the outside committee member has to be outside of the Department of Neuroscience primary faculty.
-A person from outside the University may serve as the outside member with prior approval from the Senior Associate Dean for Graduate Education and the Vice Provost and University Dean for Graduate Studies.
+A person from outside the University may serve as the outside member with prior approval from the Senior Associate Dean for Graduate Education and Postdoctoral Affairs and the Vice Provost and University Dean for Graduate Studies.
 Refer to the University’s Official Bulletin for Graduate Studies for more details.

 A manual entitled "The Preparation of Doctoral Theses" is available from the NGP Coordinator or online.
 Previous theses are also available in Miner Library for reference.
 It is the responsibility of the student to see that style, format, margins, paper, binding, etc. are in accordance with University regulations.
 If you have questions or concerns regarding the thesis preparation, please contact the Office of the University Dean for Graduate Studies, x54279.
 The thesis should consist of the following: